api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 bidding phase, searchers can look for OEV opportunities for the particular dApp and place their bids.

-### Find OEV opportunity
+### Find an OEV opportunity

-Say, a searcher identifies a possible OEV opportunity with the data from the off-chain Signed APIs.
+Say a searcher identifies a possible OEV opportunity with the data from the off-chain Signed APIs.
 The searcher wants to obtain exclusive rights to update the data feed(s) with this data, before this data is opened to the public.

 ### Bid submission

-The searcher would then submit a bid via the OevAuctionHouse contract on the OEV Network.
+The searcher submits a bid via the OevAuctionHouse contract on the OEV Network.
 The auction is identified solely by the bid topic.
 As part of the bid details, the searcher specifies the bid amount they are willing to pay in order to obtain the exclusive update rights.
 For their bid to be eligible, they need to have enough collateral locked in the OevAuctionHouse contract at the time of award.

 ### Start of the award phase

 The award phase starts immediately after the end of the bidding phase.
-Now, the Auctioneer needs to determine the auction winner and award them a signature giving them the exclusive rights.
+Auctioneer determines the auction winner and awards them a signature giving them the exclusive rights.

-Performance is critical here as the more time it takes to award the bid, the less time the auction winner has to capture the OEV.
+Performance is critical here as the longer it takes to award the bid, the less time the auction winner has to capture the OEV.
 The phase periods are chosen with this in mind, allowing both Auctioneer and the winner enough time.

 ### Find the winning bid